Discover the rental value of any residential property

 - By estimating the rent and price on the property

 - By estimating expenses that may be incurred in managing the property as an investment

 - By estimating the rent and price growth of the property

-Market-rate rents on more than 113 million properties are used to create Rent Estimate.
+Market-rate rents on more than 113 million properties are used to create Rent Valuation.
 Rent plays an integral role in real estate investing.
 A healthy yield is dependent on establishing an accurate rent for an investment property.
-The Rent Estimate uses the following features to predict rent:
+The Rent Valuation uses the following features to predict rent: